negyxo/ts-lite-store/README.md

 store.registerObserver(observer)
 ```

 There are several methods that can be used to register a function.
-Each type will do its part a slightly different.
-These function are:
+Each type will do its part a slightly differently.
+These functions are:

 `registerMutableObserver`
 `registerAsyncObserver`